BlazeDrake/jwt-pizza/curiosityReport.md

 ## Principles

+As part of my research, I found a [page](https://principlesofchaos.org/) detailing some of the principles of chaos engineering.
+A summary of these principles is:
+* Focus on metrics, rather than the internal processes, when doing chaos testing.
+For example, rather than testing how exactly the code reroutes traffic if a server is down, latency should be measured to ensure it's still in a reasonable timeframe
+* Focus your testing around things that can reasonably happen in the real world
+* Prioritize your tests based on what fail states are most likely to occur
+* Run chaos tests in the production environment, rather than development environments.
+This ensures the tests are accurate
+* Minimize user impact.
+Though it's important to be doing chaos testing in production, which means users will be negatively impacted, this should be kept to a mininum.
+I saw an analogy of chaos testing being like like puncturing your tire while your car is at home to ensure you'd be able to replace it on the road.
+In line with that analogy, chaos testing should be performed in low impact times and locations, so that there is a reduced impact if the testing does fail.
+* Automation.
+Less toil, just like the catchphrase of the class!
+There are softwares, such as Chaos Monkey, which can automatically perform chaos tests

 ## Implementing Chaos Testing

-Searching on the internet, I found that Netflix has made their Chaos Monkey software available for public use, hosting it in a public github repository [here](https://github.com/Netflix/chaosmonkey)
+Searching on the internet, I found that Netflix has made their Chaos Monkey software available for public use, hosting it in a public github repository [here](https://github.com/Netflix/chaosmonkey).

+According to the readme, this software requires integration with another piece of software called [Spinnaker](https://spinnaker.io/).
+It seems to be capable of integration with AWS.
+There is a guide for how to do this on [this page](https://spinnaker.io/docs/setup/other_config/triggers/amazon/)

+**ADD SUMMARY OF PAGE, AND THEN USING CHAOS MONKEY WITH SPINNAKER**

 ## Connection to DevOps